Mongolian hip-hop: Development

-Americanization
+Americanization and traditionalization

 The variety of style seen initially tended to diminish somewhat thereafter.
 Gregory Deplaplace wrote in 2014 that Mongolian rap became Americanized as it developed and approached Eminem's model.
 The singer Gee, with his even steady flow and rough but clear voice, is an embodiment of this.
 This movement does not prevent innovations in the use of language like Neg ödriin haan (King for a day, 2010) by Rokit Bay.

-Finally, Gee himself sometimes uses traditional musical instruments such as the morin khuur in his music as well as khöömii (throat singing).
+At the same time, among the new generation of rappers, such as ThunderZ (the Tengri single series) and Young Mo'G (the tracks Naadii and Mongol Swag), one can observe a trend toward fusing American hip-hop with Mongolian traditional musical and performance styles.
+Finally, Big Gee himself sometimes uses traditional musical instruments such as the morin khuur in his music as well as khöömii (throat singing).
 Even a Mongolian artist like TulgaT who lives in Los Angeles and sings in American English maintains his own style.

 Visual and cultural aspects

 Rap is a musical movement in which artists interact with the global forms of the hip-hop movement, mainly influenced by the culture of the African-American community where it was born in the 1970s, and which remains a defining reference, while rooted in the local social, economic, cultural and political context of the country where it is practiced.
 Mongolian rap is therefore a reappropriation of the styles of American hip-hop into a local context.